How to Reboot your Android Phone and Tablets Reliably

 Step 2: Hold down the power and volume buttons simultaneously until the screen shuts down and you see the reboot animation.

-In order to reboot your device’s system, you will need to first of all perform a hard reset and then select the “Reboot system” in the options presented.
+In order to reboot your device’s system, first of all, you will need to perform a hard reset and then select the “Reboot system” in the options presented.
 Here’s how to do that.